Preventing and Managing Plant Diseases

-Using the five steps described above to diagnose plant problems is like putting together a puzzle.
+Using the five steps described above to diagnose plant problems is like putting together a puzzle (Figure 7).
 If you can find enough pieces and fit them together, you will often see a logical picture emerge.
-Sometimes this process is called the "guess and confirm" method.
+Sometimes this process is called the guess-and-confirm method.
 With practice and experience, diagnosis becomes progressively easier.

-Take a lesson from professional plant diagnosticians: Good reference materials can be a great help in the process.
+Good reference materials can be a great help in the process.
 Sources of information and pictures include websites, textbooks, extension publications and professional and trade journals.
-Related MU Extension publications are listed at the left of this publication.
+Related MU Extension publications are listed at the end of this publication.

-If a plant disease problem still has you stumped after following the steps to diagnosis, you might decide to call on the experts.
-You could take a sample to a local garden store or to your county extension office where a quick consultation might answer your questions.
-You could also send a sample to a higher authority — a plant diagnostic laboratory.
+If a plant disease problem still has you stumped after following the steps to diagnosis, you might decide to call on experts.
+You could take a sample to a local garden store or extension center, where a quick consultation might answer your questions.
+You could also send a sample to a plant diagnostic laboratory.

-To identify plant disorders, diagnostic labs use a variety of techniques, the choice of which depends on the sample.
+To identify plant diseases and disorders, diagnostic labs use a variety of techniques.
 In many cases, diagnosis will be relatively simple because the lab is familiar with the problem, having previously seen many plants with the same disease.

-With a more challenging sample, or when identifying an unfamiliar disease, a diagnostician may use a taxonomic approach that includes the main steps of isolating the suspect pathogen, identifying it and then confirming it (see box).
-Using this approach can be time-consuming and expensive.
-For example, to confirm a potential diagnosis, a technician might inoculate a healthy plant with a pathogen from the sample to see if the healthy plant develops the same symptoms.
+With a more challenging sample, or when identifying an unfamiliar disease, a diagnostician may use a taxonomic approach that includes the main steps of isolating the suspect pathogen, identifying it, and then confirming it is the causal agent of disease.
+Using this approach can be time-consuming and incur additional testing fees.
 Sometimes a lab uses other advanced testing methods or sends a sample for retesting at another plant clinic that specializes in certain techniques or specific pathogens.

-The quality of the sample is critical.
+The quality of the sample is crucial.
 When submitting small plants, it helps to include several samples that show a range of symptoms from the healthy to the severely damaged.
 When possible, submit an entire plant.
 If that is not practical, examine the different parts of the plant for all possible symptoms and signs, and submit portions that represent the observed problems.
-Sometimes, the problem is different or more extensive than it might first appear.
+Sometimes the problem is different or more extensive than it first appears to be.
 For example, an accurate diagnosis of a problem first observed as foliar damage on leaves could result from an impairment of other parts of the plant such as the trunk or roots.

-To assist in accurate diagnosis, keep the plant material as fresh as possible during shipping.
-To prevent decay of the sample in the mail over a weekend, you should wait to collect the sample or store it in a cooler over the weekend to ship early the next week.
-Fresh samples sent through the mail generally arrive in good condition when they are wrapped in dry paper towels or newspaper and enclosed in a padded envelope or plastic bag and then boxed.
-Do not wrap samples in damp packaging material.
-This frequently results in a moldy mess by the time the sample reaches the clinic, which wastes time and money for the sender and the recipient alike.
+To aid in accurate diagnosis, keep the plant material as fresh as possible during shipping.
+To prevent decay of the sample, ship samples early in the week to avoid delay over the weekend.
+Most diagnostic clinics are located on university campuses that do not receive mail on the weekend.
+If you are collecting a sample over the weekend, store it in a cooler and ship it early the next week.
+Fresh samples sent through the mail generally arrive in good condition when they are wrapped in dry paper towels or newspaper and enclosed in a box with packing materials to prevent movement.
+Do not wrap samples in damp packaging material, as doing so frequently results in a moldy mess by the time the sample reaches the clinic, which wastes time and money for the sender and the recipient alike.

 National Plant Diagnostic Network

 The National Plant Diagnostic Network was created to address concerns about bioterrorism after the events of Sept.
 11, 2001.
-The goal is to establish a functional national network of existing diagnostic laboratories to rapidly and accurately detect and report pathogens, pests and weeds of national interest.
-More information about the network is online at http://www.npdn.org/.
+The goal is to establish a national network of diagnostic laboratories to rapidly and accurately detect and report pathogens, pests and weeds of national interest.

-The plant diagnostic clinic at MU is part of this network, and through it, receives funding and training opportunities to improve detection and identification of new pests and pathogens.
-Every diagnosis of a plant sample made by the clinic is collected in a national database.
-This allows scientists to quickly determine where a specific pest or pathogen is being diagnosed and how widespread that organism has become.
+The plant diagnostic clinic at the University of Missouri is part of this network and receives funding and training opportunities to improve detection and identification of pests and pathogens.
+Every diagnosis made by the clinic, and by the other labs in the network, is collected in a national database.
+This database allows scientists to quickly determine where a specific pest or pathogen is occuring and how widespread that organism has become.